NGX123/tos/notes/info/notes.md

 ## Fixes
+### Hardware
+* The memory map has reserved areas below 1mb and right at the end of it, all other space is free.
+The map will change depending on amount of RAM(in 200mb, only about 150 will be free)

 ### Code
 * When using functions from `<stdarg.h>` like `va_start(), va_end(), va_arg()`, the function where they were used should not call other functions(e.g. if `func1()` uses va_start(), `func2()` or any other function can't be called from `func1()`)